 Palace Capital is a UK property investment company.
 It is not sector-specific and looks for opportunities where it can enhance long-term income and capital value through asset management and strategic capital development in locations outside London.

 The supply demand balance for regional office and industrial property remains generally firm, and a positive yield spread between the regions and London offers potential for further narrowing.
-Parts of the retail sector are displaying clear signs of stress.
+Rents and capital values in the retail sector have continued to weaken.